Home

 Overtime Pay for Public Holidays and Rest Days

 Overtime pay calculations differ for public holidays and rest days.
-Refer to the detailed breakdown provided earlier in this guide.
+Furthermore, refer to the detailed breakdown provided earlier in this guide.

 Which Employees Are Not Eligible for Overtime Pay?